 Yes, I could shape a hat in one day but it would be junk.
 You would not love the result.
 To quote the Supremes: “You can’t hurry love.”
 And we haven’t even reached the parts where most of the time goes.
 Stay tuned.

 Yes, I’m serious.
-The part we covered takes about a week.
-Making it exactly right may take longer.
+The part we covered usually takes a week and a half to two weeks.
+Making it exactly right will take longer.

 The hat to the right has been blocked on a simple dome block.
 The brim has been flanged.
 This is a good beginning.
 But there is much yet to be done.